RT (TV network): 2022 Russian invasion of Ukraine

 On 8 March 2022, RT France challenged the EU ban of its activities in the General Court of the Court of Justice of the European Union.
 After refusing to "urgently" consider the case on 30 March, the General Court dismissed the case on 27 July 2022, ruling that the ban against RT was justified.

 Between 22 and 26 February 2022, a couple of days before and after the Russian invasion of Ukraine, "posts on Facebook from RT and Sputnik got more than 5 million likes, shares and comments".
 On YouTube, videos of "false stories, claiming that Ukrainians had attacked Russians or describing a 'genocide' against Russian-speaking Ukrainians in the separatist Donbas region," were watched "73 million times."
 During the invasion, hacktivist collective Anonymous launched a distributed denial of service attack that temporarily disabled the websites of RT and other Russian government-controlled organizations.
 In March 2022, RT America closed and most of its staff ceased to work for the outlet.
 RT began selling merchandise emblazoned with the "Z" military symbol – a pro-Kremlin and pro-war emblem – a few days after the start of the invasion.

 In March 2022, Vice News reported that RT had established a channel on Gab's video sharing platform Gab TV, which describes itself as a "free speech broadcasting platform."
 Vice News observed that Gab CEO Andrew Torba had given his support for Russia's invasion of Ukraine and Torba publicly supported RT, claiming that they are being subject to the same censorship as American conservatives "by Big Tech and the globalist regime".
 Torba also falsely claimed that Gab is "the one place on the internet where you can find RT News" when RT also has a presence on video sharing platform Rumble.
 Not all branches of RT have suffered declines since the war started.
 Interactions with the Arabic-language Facebook page "RT Online" grew 161.2% from 28 February to mid-March, "RT Play in Español" went up a 22.5%.

 In October 2022, RT presenter Anton Krasovsky said on air that Ukrainian children who had in the past criticised the Soviet Union as occupiers of Ukraine should have been drowned or burned; he additionally laughed at reporting that Russian soldiers raped elderly Ukrainian women during the 2022 invasion.
 He was subsequently suspended by Simonyan, and criminal case investigation was opened.

 In September and October 2022, RT launched RT Hindi and RT Balkan, to expand its audience.

 2023–present

 In September 2023, RT launched its online platform in Portuguese, as "RT Brazil".

-On August 9, 2024 the broadcast and other equipment from the RT studio in Washington DC were auctioned off.
+On 9 August 2024, the broadcast and other equipment from the RT studio in Washington DC were auctioned off.

-On September 16, 2024, Meta announced that it would ban RT from its platforms, including Facebook and Instagram, for foreign interference activity.
+On 16 September 2024, Meta announced that it would ban RT from its platforms, including Facebook and Instagram, for foreign interference activity.

+Research by the BBC found that viewer trust in RT globally averaged 71% in 2025, increased from 59% four years previously.